FrustratedGameDev/project2/README.md

 ---|---
 Step 4: Read in depth| 1
 question| 1

+#### Bad Smells
+Some labels were only used once, and that is an indication that they should have been pulled into other labels instead.

 ## Early Warning
  An early warning of a bad smell is being able to detect whether or not people still have milestones open at this stage of projects.